Air Liquide: 1930–1950: International development and innovations

-In 1938, Air Liquide acquired La oxígena S.A.and started its activities in Argentina.
+By 1930, the company had grown considerably despite not taking on debt to fuel its expansion, to the extent that debt securities comprised only 15 percent of the company's overall resources.
+In 1938, Air Liquide acquired La oxígena S.A.and started operating in Argentina via the acquisition of the company La Oxígena.

 In 1943, under the aegis of engineer Émile Gagnan (an employee of Air Liquide) and Lieutenant-Commander (ship-of-the-Line Lieutenant) Jacques-Yves Cousteau, Air Liquide manufactured scuba set prototypes that Cousteau and Frédéric Dumas used to shoot the underwater film Épaves (Shipwrecks), directed by Cousteau the same year.
 They were the first modern diving regulators.

-In 1945, after the Second World War, Jean Delorme, the son of Paul Delorme and the second President of the Group, wanted to renovate and develop industrial tools.
+In 1945, after the Second World War, Jean Delorme, the son of Paul Delorme and the second President of the Group, pursued renovation and the development of industrial tools.
 In 1946, Air Liquide founded La Spirotechnique, a design and marketing company for regulators and other diving equipment.
-The same year, La Spirotechnique launched the CG45, the first modern diving regulator to be marketed.
-This marked the beginning of the popularization of scuba diving.
+That same year, La Spirotechnique launched the CG45, the first modern diving regulator to be marketed; this marked the beginning of the popularization of scuba diving.

 1950s: Large industries and Space research activities

 In 1957, Air Liquide began its activity in the large industry and created networks of pipelines irrigating several large industrial basins in the world.
 In the 1960s, the company acquired American Cryogenics, as well as several other American companies.
 In 1962, Air Liquide launched its activities into the space industry.

 In 1970, the company inaugurates the Claude-Delorme Research & Development Center, located in Les Loges-en-Josas (Yvelines) where over 250 researchers work in 35 laboratories, covering various research areas such as applied mathematics, clinical trials and process engineering.
 In March 2014, the group announced its intentions to expand and modernize the center.

 In 1986, Air Liquide expanded into the United States with the acquisition of Big Three for $1.05 billion, a US-based company with operations in many countries across Europe and Asia.
 That same year, it acquired SEPPIC, a French specialty chemicals company, as part of its activities in the healthcare sector.